 About

-The PPGECT offers master’s and doctoral degree programs to develop research and teaching activities on the relationship between education and science, specifically on the understanding of the teaching-learning process.
-In other words, the mastery of the structures of thought required by science and technology, and their insertion in Brazilian society to promote an adequate education.
+The PPGECT offers master’s and doctoral degree programs to develop research and teaching activities on the relationship between education and science, specifically on the understanding of the teaching and learning process – in other words, the mastery of the structures of thought required by science and technology, and their insertion in Brazilian society to promote an adequate education.

-The fundamental space of these activities is formal education at various levels, with its primary concern being the dynamic and critical apprehension of scientific and technological knowledge by most of the Brazilian population.
+The fundamental space of these activities is formal education at various levels, with its primary concern being the dynamic and critical understanding of scientific and technological knowledge by most of the Brazilian population.

 The concern with formal education, although a priority, will not be exclusive, being complemented by studies that focus on the informal processes of acquiring scientific and technological culture.

-The program highlights the training of educators and researchers capable of understanding and investigating:
+The program focuses on the training of educators and researchers capable of understanding and investigating:

-1. a) the production of science and its forms of socialization through students’ productive appropriation of scientific and technological knowledge and
+- a) the production of science and its forms of socialization through student’s productive appropriation of scientific and technological knowledge and

 Master’s Degree

 Admission takes place every March through an annual selection process.
-The two-year program requires 26 credit hours: 12 in core and 8 in elective courses, and 6 for producing the dissertation, which is to be defended before an examining committee of three members, all of them holding a doctoral degree.
+The two-year program requires 26 credit hours: 20 in courses, and 6 for preparing the thesis, which is to be defended before an examining committee of three members, all of them holding a doctoral degree.

 Doctoral Degree

 Admission takes place every August through an annual selection process.
-The four-year program requires 48 credit hours: 8 in core and 12 in elective courses, 16-hour credit for the presentation of papers in congresses, seminars, and colloquia and the publication of at least one article in a peer-reviewed journal (6 credits per article), as well as other projects conducted in conjunction with the advisor.
-The thesis totals 12 credit hours; it must address a new problem and the candidate must defend the thesis before an examining committee of five, all holding at least a Ph.D. degree.
+The four-year program requires 48 credit hours: 20 in courses, 16 for the presentation of papers in congresses, seminars and colloquia and for the publication of at least one article in a peer-reviewed journal (6 credits per article), as well as for other research projects under the guidance of the supervisor, and 12 for preparing the dissertation.
+The dissertation must address a new problem and must be defended by the candidate before an examining committee of five members, all holding at least a doctoral degree.

 Faculty Members

-PPGET faculty currently includes 26 professors, both permanent members, and collaborators, all accredited through an external evaluation process.
+PPGET faculty currently includes 38 members, both permanent members and collaborators, all accredited through an external evaluation process.